Open-source session replay and product analytics platform you can self-host for complete control over data security, privacy, and compliance.

 Core Features:

-• Session replay: Replays user sessions with automatic analysis based on heuristics, showing technical context like network activity, console logs, and store state.
+• Session replay: Replays user sessions with automatic heuristic-based analysis for issue triage.

-• DevTools: Provides a debugging context similar to local browser DevTools, including network activity, JS errors, store actions/state, and 40+ metrics.
+• DevTools: Provides full debugging context including network activity, JS errors, store actions/state, and performance metrics.

-• Omni-search: Lets users search and filter by user actions, session attributes, or technical events without requiring instrumentation.
+• Omni-search: Search and filter sessions by user actions, session attributes, or technical events without instrumentation.

 Use Cases: